-In most cases bleeding is minor and not fatal, but many babies hemmorage during.
+In most cases bleeding is minor and not fatal, but some babies can hemorrhage from this procedure.

 A common issue with bleeding is it also can result in seizures and organ failure if extensive enough.

 An Infant dies every other day in the US during circumcision, that we know of.
-Due to laws allowing doctors to code these deaths as heart failure, SIDS, or other options, it’s most likely many more deaths that we are unaware of.
+Due to laws allowing doctors to code these deaths as heart failure, SIDS, or other options, it is possible that there are many more deaths that we are unaware of.

 Quoted from Stanford Medical: “The most devestating reports of bleeding (leading to blood transfusion or death) during or after circumcision occur in boys who have underlying blood dyscrasias, so it is critical to inquire specifically about a family history of bleeding disorders before considering the procedure.”

 Cysts that occur along the incision line, can lead to infection.